crabmusket/floating-castle-2421/README.md

 This [Yesod][] website is a basic example that is deployable to [Heroku][].
 I have a few simple goals to achieve:

- * Use MongoDB to store items
+ * Use MongoDB backend
  * Render items using Markdown
- * An item ticker on the frontpage that loads new entries asynchronously
+ * Load new entries asynchronously
+ * Update and delete entries
+ * Respond to page focus/blur for visual cues

  [Yesod]: yesodweb.com
  [Heroku]: heroku.com